skorpion352/ThreeFiveTwo-Beta/README.md

- A retiedvbeta for the new ThreeFiveTwo website.
+ A retied beta for the new ThreeFiveTwo website.
 New repository coming Soon™